-The STTR program is congressionally mandated and intended to support scientific excellence and technological innovation through the investment of federal research funds to build a strong national economy by: stimulating technological innovation in the private sector; strengthening the role of small business in meeting federal research and development needs; increasing the commercial application of federally supported research results; and fostering and encouraging participation by socially and economically disadvantaged and womenowned small businesses.
+The STTR program is Congressionally mandated and intended to support scientific excellence and technological innovation through the investment of federal research funds to build a strong national economy by stimulating technological innovation in the private sector; strengthening the role of small business in meeting federal research and development needs; increasing the commercial application of federally supported research results; and fostering and encouraging participation by socially and economically disadvantaged and women-owned small businesses.

-The STTR program solicits proposals from the small business sector consistent with NSF's mission to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense.
+The STTR program at NSF solicits proposals from the small business sector consistent with NSF's mission to promote the progress of science; to advance the national health, prosperity, and welfare; and to secure the national defense.

-The program is governed by Public Law 112-81 (SBIR/STTR Reauthorization Act of 2011).
-SBIR/STTR policy is provided by the Small Business Administration (SBA) through the SBA Policy Directive.
+The program is governed by Public Law 112-81 (SBIR/STTR Reauthorization Act of 2011) and reauthorized by Public Law 114-328.
+STTR policy is provided by the Small Business Administration (SBA) through the STTR Policy Directive.
 A main purpose of the legislation is to stimulate technological innovation and increase private sector commercialization.
 The NSF SBIR/STTR program is therefore in a unique position to meet both the goals of NSF and the purpose of the SBIR/STTR legislation by transforming scientific discovery and innovation into both social and economic benefit, and by emphasizing private sector commercialization.

-The NSF SBIR/STTR program places a strong emphasis on private-sector commercialization.
-Because the program has no topical focus, the NSF offers very broad solicitation topics that are intended to permit as many eligible science- and technology-based small businesses as possible to compete for these funds.
-The topics are detailed on the SBIR/STTR website.
-In many cases, our program is also open to proposals focusing in technical and market areas not explicitly noted in the aforementioned topics.
+Because the program has no topical or procurement focus, the NSF offers very broad solicitation topics that are intended to permit as many eligible science- and technology-based small businesses as possible to compete for funding.
+The topics are detailed on the website.
+In many cases, the program is also open to proposals focusing on technical and market areas not explicitly noted in the aforementioned topics.